Self-Tuning Self-Supervised Image Anomaly Detection: Proposed Approach

-We propose \method (\methodLong), a framework for augmentation hyperparameter tuning in SSAD.
-Given test data $\testData$ which contains unlabeled anomalies, \method automatically finds the best augmentation hyperparameter $\augParam^*$ that maximizes the semantic alignment between the augmentation function and the underlying anomaly-generating mechanism hidden in $\testData$.
-The search process is performed in an end-to-end fashion thanks to two core novel engines of \method: (1) an \textit{unsupervised validation} loss $\valLoss$ and (2) a \textit{differentiable augmentation} function $\augFunc$, which we describe in detail in Sec. \ref{ssec:valloss} and \ref{ssec:diffaug}, respectively.
+We propose \method, a framework for augmentation tuning in self-supervised anomaly detection (SSAD).
+Given unlabeled validation data $\testData$, \method automatically finds the best augmentation hyperparameter $\augParam^*$ that maximizes the semantic alignment between the data augmentation and underlying anomaly-generating mechanism in $\testData$.
+The search process is performed in an end-to-end fashion thanks to two core novel engines of \method: (1) an \textit{unsupervised validation} loss $\valLoss$ and (2) a \textit{differentiable augmentation} function $\augFunc$, which we describe in Sec. \ref{ssec:valloss} and \ref{ssec:diffaug}, resp.